imagineLife/big-site/content/mongo/performance/indexes.md

 - the winning plan does an index scan
 - the winning plan looks at 1 doc

+When the query does NOT include the index, the collection gets scanned.
+Slow.

 #### single field indexes with aggregate queries

 ```bash